Sumo Logic Hosted Collector Destination

 5. Click Add Header to add any custom header fields and values.

-6. Optionally, toggle the switch to enable Buffering Options.
+Toggle the switch to enable Buffering Options.
 Enable a configurable buffer on your destination to ensure intermittent latency or an outage at the destination doesn’t create immediate backpressure, and allow events to continue to be ingested from your source.
-Disk buffers can also increase pipeline durability by writing logs to disk, ensuring buffered logs persist through a Worker restart.
-See Configurable buffers for destinations for more information.
+Disk buffers can also increase pipeline durability by writing data to disk, ensuring buffered data persists through a Worker restart.
+See Destination buffers for more information.

 • If left unconfigured, your destination uses a memory buffer with a capacity of 500 events.